4brn/Customs/docs/analysis.md

 ### PICO-8

-PICO-8 [^1] is an 8 bit console emulation with a full fledged game development toolset.
+PICO-8 [^1] is an 8 bit console emulation with a full fledged game development tool set.
 It features a coding environment, sprite creation, tile-map creation, audio and sound creation tools baked into the console, making for a compact portable development environment.

 | Specification | Limit                 |
 | ------------- | --------------------- |